 RPS Bristol has been accredited with Visit England's We're Good to Go

 The RPS is delighted to host a series of talks from artists featured in Squaring the Circles of Confusion at RPS House Bristol, 10am - 5pm Saturday 5 November 2022.
-Listen to exhibitor talks, and take part in family fun activities.
+Listen to exhibitor talks and view the exhibition in the gallery.
 Each artist will share the stories behind their featured work, and talk about their wider photographic practice.

 Zelda Cheatle graduated in photography from Brighton and Goldsmiths and worked at The Photographers Gallery throughout the 1980s.
 She is an independent curator, editor, consultant, and lecturer in photography.